da-wahidul-barbhuiya/Rust-Command-line-tool-for-fastq-reading/README.md

 - [x] Extracting reads within that time interval
 - [x] Sorting reads based on timestamp
 - [x] Using Regular expression for substring match
+- [ ] Using buffer reads for better management
+- [ ] Using bio or fastq module
-- [ ] Adding test module (Making more affective way of representation as a test driven developement
+- [ ] Adding test module (Making more affective way of representation as a test driven developement)
 - [ ] Optimizing with different types of error handling
 - [ ] Adding more closure for making smooth code snippet